 Note that these actions must be taken by the individual before they pass away.
 If these previous actions weren’t taken, then filing for probate may still be required.
 As discussed in this guide, most individuals should not wait to find out what happens if no probate is filed.
 In many cases, it can result in legal quicksand.

 If you feel overwhelmed by the complexity and the cost of preparing for the probate process, know that you don’t have to go through it alone.
 Trust & Will provides support around setting up Wills, Trusts, and other estate planning documents in such a way that will help you achieve your desired outcomes.
-If your key desire is to avoid probate, for example, then try out our online Trust plan Regardless of what your wishes are, we’re here to help.
-(We’re affordable, to boot!)
+If you need help settling an estate, we can help you probate a Will.

 Is there a question here we didn’t answer?
-Browse more topics in our learn center or chat with a live member support representative!
+Reach out to us today or Chat with a live member support representative!